19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

  16. Set Head-Drone To "Walk"

       In your Swarm Controller, click on your head drone's ID and toggle the `STOP` button to `WALK`.
 The head-drone should start "walking" thru the list of coordinates we've set.
+Toggle the button to `STOP` to... stop

+ 17. Set Custom Skin

+     The drones have onboard Mirage Projectors from a small mod I made called [Mirage](https://youtu.be/LpBEGNvNQbg).
+Follow this [video guide](https://youtu.be/XtJSwktTuuw?si=8fTOF-V3WfaLQDtH) to learn how to use it.
+     I've included my skins in the github repo.
+Copy the text files you like from `VS2-SKY-WHALES/MIRAGE/STRUCTURE_FILES/...` into a book&quill in-game and right click on the onboard Mirage Projector to set it.
+     With the nbt files properly added, It should start projecting.

 ### Misc Drone Settings